Hesto/generators/readme.md

 php artisan vendor:publish
 ```

-and a hesto-generators.php file will be created in your app/config directory.
+and a hesto/generators.php file will be created in your app/config directory.